coalesceio/fabric-nodes/README.md

 #### Recreating the Work Tables

-If any of the following change are detected, then the table will be recreated using a CREATE or REPLACE.
+If any of the following change are detected, then the table will be recreated using a DROP and CREATE.

 * Join clause
 * Adding transformation
-* Changes in configuration like adding distinct, group by, or order by
+* Changes in configuration like adding distinct.

 One of the following stages are executed: